 DEVELOPMENT - The division of a parcel of land into two or more parcels; the construction, reconstruction, conversion, structural alteration, relocation, of any structure; any mining, excavation, landfill, or land disturbance; and any use or extension of the use of a land.
-(Also project) For floodplain management purposes this means any man-made change to improved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operations or storage of equipment or materials.
+(Also project) For Floodplain Development District purposes this means any man-made change to improved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, or drilling operations or storage of equipment or materials.
+[Amended 3-12-2024 Town Meeting by Amendment No. 4]